beetbox/beets/docs/reference/cli.rst

   instead want to import individual, non-album tracks, use the *singleton* mode by supplying the ``-s`` option.

+* If you have an album that's split across several directories under a common top directory, use the ``--flat`` option.
+This takes all the music files under the directory (recursively) and treats them as a single large album instead of as one album per directory.
+This can help with your more stubborn multi-disc albums.

 .. only:: html

     Reimporting